MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-example-resource-group.md

 ---
-title: Example of using the Azure SDK to provision a resource group
+title: Provision a resource group using the Azure SDK for Python
-description: Use the resource management library in the Azure SDK for Python to create a resource group from Python code. ms.date: 05/06/2020 ms.topic: conceptual
+description: Use the resource management library in the Azure SDK for Python to create a resource group from Python code. ms.date: 05/12/2020 ms.topic: conceptual
 ---